Paint Ideas for Kids' Rooms

-With an array of paints awaiting inventive decorators, a customized and fun look can be created with just a trip down the paint aisle.
+With an array of paints awaiting inventive decorators, a customized and fun kid's room paint look can be created with just a trip down the paint aisle.
+To make your life easier, pick a kid-proof interior paint that will resist messes.
 Semigloss finishes are durable, easy-clean starting points for walls, but add in crayon-colored, chalkboard, glow-in-the-dark, magnetic, glitter, and faux-confetti paints, and you'll find that creating kid-pleasing perimeters is truly child's play.

 Apply chalkboard or magnetic paint above a desk or at chair-rail height as a place for kids to post notes and display artwork.
 Splash a star-studded Milky Way across a ceiling using glow-in-the-dark paints.
-Set walls aglow with a top coat of glitter-infused paint, or add partylike dimension by applying a confetti-studded clear finish (appropriately sold under the Disney brand name).
+Set walls aglow with a top coat of glitter-infused paint or add partylike dimension by applying a confetti-studded clear finish.
 If you and your child prefer quieter environs, paint all the walls in a favorite hue, or take it up a notch by painting just one wall in a vibrant hue.
 Or paint upper and lower walls in different colors, highlighting the sections with contrasting colored trim.

+If you do prefer to keep walls white, bring in color in other ways.
+Extend paint personalization to dressers and chairs, too!
 Painted finishes turn ho-hum furniture pieces into works of art.
 Before you revive tired furniture with paint, apply a coat of primer (or use a paint/primer product) to ensure the new finish endures.
 Opt for high-gloss paints to create polished patinas that stand up to rowdy kids; or employ distressed treatments to fashion weathered patinas that look better as more dents and dings are added.
+Chalk paint gives you the option of repainting old furniture without sanding, stripping, or priming.
+You’ll still need to finish with sealer to protect from wear and tear.
 Starting with unfinished bedroom furnishings?
 Consider using colorful water-base wood stains to give these new pieces a distinctive look.
 Amplify importance by painting and staining frames, legs, shelves, and drawer fronts in different paint colors.
 Use chalkboard paint to turn a dresser or desk frame into a doodling surface; brush a noteworthy band of chalkboard paint around a lampshade or lamp base so you can chalk a "sleep tight" wish onto a bedside light.

-Animate kids' rooms by incorporating patterns on walls, furnishings, and accessories.
+Animate children's bedroom color schemes by incorporating patterns on walls, furnishings, and accessories.
 Paint walls with stripes rendered in easy-on-the-eye color combinations to give kids' bedrooms staying power.
-Make a storybook statement by painting a wall-size mural.
+The versatility of stripes means that they offer up both girls' and boys' bedroom paint ideas.
+Make a storybook statement by painting a wall-size mural—maybe even a giant cartoon wall painting!
 Or simply stencil jungle critters, rocket ships, and twinkling tiaras on walls, headboards, and dresser fronts.
 Use paint and stamps to add mini motifs to furniture, lampshades, hardware, and curtain panels.
 Color outside the lines: Invite kids to leave painted handprints in conspicuous places and paint their signature (in cursive or block letters) on furnishings and walls.
 Kids will love their paint-personalized surroundings and happily settle in for years of sweet dreams.